Federal University, Gashua: University Library

-Its an academic library that was established in 2013 to support teaching, learning and research to meet the mission, objectives of the university. the library has information resources that support the courses offered which is headed by a University librarian. present university librarian is Dr. Adam Gambo Saleh.
+It is an academic library that was established in 2013 to support teaching, learning and research to meet the mission and objectives of the university.
+The library has information resources that support the courses offered which is headed by a University librarian.
+The present university librarian is Dr. Adam Gambo Saleh.

 Academic

 FUGashua offers over 20 courses in five faculties.